Bzan96/one-percent-more-calculator/Readme.md

 # What Is This?

-In Tony Robbins book, "Money, Master the Game", he refers to a great calculator that is designed to show the importance of saving money over time, so called "dollar-cost average investing".
+In Tony Robbins' book, "Money, Master the Game", he refers to a great calculator that is designed to show the importance of saving money over time, so called "dollar-cost average investing".
 The calculator has been instrumental in my own changed views on saving money, but sadly the original version runs on Flash, which is a software that is discontinued in modern browsers from 2020 - this year.
 Meaning that unless you use something like Internet Explorer - which you